trendscenter/Coinstac_VBM_computation/README.md

+The foll. should work for testing instead of building docker from scratch docker pull spanta28/coinstac_vbm_docker

 # Coinstac_VBM_computation
 This computation runs Voxel Based Morphometry on structural T1 weighted MRI scans(BIDS format) using SPMv12 standalone and MATLAB Runtimev713.